Vorschreibung/ut99-in-2020/index.md

 ### Disable Automatic Downloads
 Why to do it:
-- indiscriminately downloading potentially harmful files from unknown servers is not a great idea safety wise
+- stops your client from indiscriminately downloading potentially harmful files from servers
-- doesn't mess up your local installation after playing netplay
+- doesn't mess up your local installation after playing online

 By default connecting to an internet game indiscriminately downloads and installs archives.
 Disabling this improves safety and gives control over your